msmolyakov/awesome-waves/README.md

 - [Tokenomica](https://tokenomica.com/) - Security Tokens Issuance Platform.
 Create and trade digital assets with ease and confidence.
 - [BeeHive](https://www.beehivetoken.io/) - The first decentralized Beekeeping Platform which simplifies and standardizes apiaries data with blockchain technology.
 - [Blockchain Cars](http://blockchaincars.io/) - Transport as a Service.
 - [Betting exchange](https://dex.bettex.bet/) - Betting exchange, no any bookmaker restrictions, minimal fee and unlimited odds.
-Be a player or a bookmaker to yourself - that's possible with BETTEX... and fun to play'n'win!!!
+Be a player or a bookmaker to yourself - that's possible with BETTEX... and fun to play'n'win.
-- [WavesAffi](https://github.com/bettexproject/WavesAffi) - Decentralized affiliate program on Waves blockchain
+- [WavesAffi](https://github.com/bettexproject/WavesAffi) - Decentralized affiliate program on Waves blockchain.

 ## Community